intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The voting members of the RSAB are as follows:

-* As the stream representative for the IETF stream, an IESG member or a member of the community appointed by the IESG
+* As the stream representative for the IETF stream, an IESG member or other person appointed by the IESG
-* As the stream representative for the IAB stream, an IAB member or a member of the community appointed by the IAB
+* As the stream representative for the IAB stream, an IAB member or other person appointed by the IAB
-* As the stream representative for the IRTF stream, the IRTF chair or a member of the community appointed by the IRTF Chair
+* As the stream representative for the IRTF stream, the IRTF chair or other person appointed by the IRTF Chair
-* As the stream representative for the Independent stream, the Independent Submissions Editor (ISE) {{RFC8730}} or a member of the community appointed by the ISE
+* As the stream representative for the Independent stream, the Independent Submissions Editor (ISE) {{RFC8730}} or other person appointed by the ISE
 * The RFC Series Consulting Editor

 The appointing bodies, i.e., the stream approval bodies, shall determine their own processes for